Prostitution law: Protection of sex workers

 "A study of San Francisco prostitutes [where prostitution is illegal] found that 82% had been assaulted and 68% had been raped while working as prostitutes.
 Another study of prostitutes in Colorado Springs [where prostitution is also illegal] found they were 18 times more likely to be murdered than non-prostitutes their age and race."
 A paper by Barbara Brents and Kathryn Hausbeck of the University of Nevada concluded that "brothels offer the safest environment available for women to sell consensual sex acts for money."
-Prostitutes who experience violence can be more reluctant to call the police if they are involved in an illegal business and Brents and Hausbeck observed that brothel owners had a policy to call the police if there were signs of trouble in order to protect the prostitutes safety.
-In systems where prostitution is not legal and regulated pimps also often use prostitutes "who are often under aged and forced to work or face severe consequences, therefore mitigating consent."
+Prostitutes who experience violence can be more reluctant to call the police if they are involved in an illegal business, whereas Brents and Hausbeck observed that brothel owners policies to call the police in emergencies involving workers.
+In systems where prostitution is not legal, regulated pimps also often use prostitutes "who are often under aged and forced to work or face severe consequences, therefore mitigating consent."
 Legalization and regulation can then enforce minimum age laws and employment rights for prostitutes to protect against such harms.
 Advocates of this method argue that if legal and regulated time and money could also be saved by the police force, public defenders, and the judicial system in not prosecuting prostitutes and their clients, which could then be better spent targeting pimps and providing health care for prostitutes.

-When tippelzones or areas where street prostitutes could work legally opened in areas of major cities in the Netherlands researchers found a 30 to 40% drop in reports of rape and sexual abuse in the first two years after this began.
-In Dutch cities that licensed the sex workers that are legally able to work in these zones rapes and sexual abuse fell by up to 40%.
+Researchers found a 30 to 40% drop in reports of rape and sexual abuse in the first two years after tippelzones, or areas where street prostitutes could work legally, opened in areas of major cities in the Netherlands.

 Mandatory health checks

-A few jurisdictions require that prostitutes undergo regular health checks for sexually transmitted diseases.
+Some countries and jurisdictions require that prostitutes undergo regular health checks for sexually transmitted diseases.
+This is the case in Germany, where the 2024 Erobella Sex Worker Wellbeing Survey, which had 270 responses from May 2024 to January 2025, indicated "that 70–80% report good or very good physical health linked to mandatory health checks".

-In Nevada, state law requires that registered brothel prostitutes be checked weekly for several sexually transmitted diseases and monthly for HIV; furthermore, condoms are mandatory for all oral sex and sexual intercourse.
+In Nevada, state law requires that registered brothel prostitutes be checked weekly for several sexually transmitted diseases and monthly for HIV; condoms are mandatory for all oral sex and sexual intercourse.
 Brothel owners may be held liable if customers become infected with HIV after a prostitute has tested positive for the virus.
-Prostitution outside the licensed brothels is illegal throughout the state; all forms of prostitution are illegal in Las Vegas (and Clark County, which contains its metropolitan area), in Reno (and Washoe County), in Carson City, and in a few other parts of the state (currently 8 out of Nevada's 16 counties have active brothels, see Prostitution in Nevada).
+Prostitution outside licensed brothels is illegal throughout the state; all forms of prostitution are illegal in Las Vegas (and Clark County, which contains its metropolitan area), in Reno (and Washoe County), in Carson City, and in a few other parts of the state (see Prostitution in Nevada).

 The United Nations Development Programme published a report in 2012 on illegal sex work in Asia and the Pacific.
-The report stated - "Criminalization increases vulnerability to HIV by fueling stigma and discrimination, limiting access to HIV and sexual health services, condoms and harm reduction services, and adversely affecting the self-esteem of sex workers and their ability to make informed choices about their health."
+The report stated that "Criminalization increases vulnerability to HIV by fueling stigma and discrimination, limiting access to HIV and sexual health services, condoms and harm reduction services, and adversely affecting the self-esteem of sex workers and their ability to make informed choices about their health."